SUSTAINA-OP2/SUSTAINA-OP2/README.md

 > >
 > - **Reference & Citation**
 >   To reference and/or cite the work contained in this repository, please use the following publications:
->   - Kubotera, M. and Hayashibara, Y.: SUSTAINA-OP&trade;: Kid-sized Open Hardware Platform Humanoid Robot with Emphasis on Sustainability.
-RoboCup 2023: Robot World Cup XXVI, pp.166–178 (2024) [Springer](https://link.springer.com/chapter/10.1007/978-3-031-55015-7_14)
+>   - Kubotera, M. and Hayashibara, Y.: SUSTAINA-OP2&trade;: Self-buildable and Outsourceable Kid-sized Humanoid Robot Platform for Research and Competition.
+RSJ2024, 2H2-05 (2024)
->
->     **The paper is about SUSTAINA-OP&trade;.
-Publications on SUSTAINA-OP2&trade; will be published soon.**

 > [!IMPORTANT]
 > - **Handling of work products** — All work products related to SUSTAINA-OP&trade; series should be released as open source, even if they are utilized in a narrow community where closed development may be a priority.